SaadNoor01/Projects/Treasure Map/README.md

 ['⬜️', '⬜️', '⬜️']
 ```
-Now it looks a bit more like the coordinates of a real map:

 <img width="391" alt="image" src="https://github.com/SaadNoor01/Projects/assets/174381924/385c0780-7e2b-4739-829b-c15656196c05">

-Your job is to write a program that allows you to mark a square on the map using a letter-number system.
+Write a program that allows you to mark a square on the map using a letter-number system.

 <img width="376" alt="image" src="https://github.com/SaadNoor01/Projects/assets/174381924/142ea7dc-ed32-4474-9bb1-482de3d9d2e2">

 So an input of A3 should place an X at the position shown below:

-First, your program must take the user input and convert it to a usable format.
+First, the program must take the user input and convert it to a usable format.

 Next, you need to use that input to update your nested list with an "X".
 Remember that your nested list map actually looks like this: